By Eric Johnson

 “Did he not hold marital relations with women other than yourself?”

-“He did not have improper relatins with any woman that ever came to my knowledge.” (p.
+“He did not have improper relations with any woman that ever came to my knowledge.” (p.
 301)

 Another slide in the display provides a quote from Hebert and Vilate Kimball.
 No mention is made of the time that Joseph Smith approached Heber and told him how God wanted him to give his wife Vilate to Joseph.
 It was an excruciating decision, but finally Heber gave permission for this to happen.
 Joseph Smith then explained that he was only testing Heber and really didn’t want the man’s wife.
-However, he did end up marryng the Kimballs’ fourteen-year old daughter, Helen, who told the following story:
+However, he did end up marrying the Kimballs’ fourteen-year old daughter, Helen, who told the following story (spelling intact):

 “Just previous to my father’s starting up his last mission but one [June 10, 1843], to the Eastern States, he taught me the principle of Celestial marriage, and having a great desire to be connected with the Prophet Joseph, he offered me to him; this I afterwards learned from the Prophet’s own mouth.
 My father had but one lamb, but willingly laid her upon the alter. how cruel this seemed to the mother whose heartstrings were already stretched untile they were ready to snap asunder for he had taken Sarah Noon to wife & she thought she had made sufficient sacrifise but the Lord required more.
 I will pass over the temptations which I had during the twenty four hours after my father introduced to me the principle & asked me if I would be sealed to Joseph who cam next morning & with my parents I heard him teach & explain the principle of Celestial marriage–after which he said to me, ‘If you will take this step, it will ensure your eternal salvation & exaltation and that . . . of your fathers household & all of your kindred.’
 I willingly gave myself to purchase so glorious a reward.
 None but God & angels could see my mother’s bleeding heart, when Joseph asked her if she was willing, she replied ‘If Helen is wiling I have nothing more to say.’
 She had witnessed the sufferings of others, who were older & who better understood the step they were taking, & to see her child, who had scarcely seen her fifteenth summer, following in the same thorny path, in her mind she saw the misery which was so sure to come as the sun was to ruse and set; but it was all hidden from me.” (p.
 146)